 What did you munch on last night?
 Yeah, me too.
 Boozy egg nog and some chocolate.
 Not the best choice, although it was dark chocolate!
 No, it is not my average late-night munchy of choice.
 I usually opt for kalamata olives, grape tomatoes, goat cheese, and some fancy crackers that look like a sliver of logs – Yum!

-In life, we’re influenced by what surrounds us; by our loved ones and their opinions, what’s on the treat table, etc. These things motivate us to behave in specific ways.
-Add the holiday season to that mix, and well, it could lead to mindless snacking leaving us with an excess of unwanted weight and not to mention guilt.
+In life, we’re influenced by what surrounds us; by our loved ones and their opinions; what’s on the treat table, etc. These things motivate us to behave in specific ways.
+Add the holiday season to that mix, and it could lead to mindless snacking, leaving us with an excess of unwanted weight and not to mention guilt.

 - Whenever possible, go for a walk after your meals.
 More movement means more glucose is being shuttled out of the bloodstream into the muscles.
 Reducing circulating blood glucose is helpful for type II diabetics.

-One day of holiday comfort food will not derail your fitness; however, overthinking and shaming will.
+One day of holiday comfort food will not derail your fitness, however, overthinking and self-shaming will.
 Plan a healthy strategy and eat that pumpkin pie without any guilt.
-Stay well, and Happy Thanksgiving!

-Stand tall, Breathe deep-
+Stand tall Breathe deep,